Introduction to the Teradata PPI

 What is a Partitioned Primary Index?

-Partitioning will not help avoid table scans, but it will reduce the number of data blocks each AMP must move to its local memory (FSG cache) because only relevant partitions need to be accessed.
+Partitioning does not prevent table scans, but it minimizes the amount of data blocks that each AMP needs to move to its local memory (FSG cache) because only pertinent partitions must be accessed.

 How is Teradata Partitioning implemented?

-Whenever a data record is accessed, the AMP’s cylinder index is queried to determine which cylinder the first data block of the accessed partition is located.
-After positioning at the first data block, Teradata can fetch all remaining partition data blocks (or subpartitions in multi-level partitioning) into the FSG cache by scanning in a sequence with a minimum number of disk IOs.
+When accessing a data record, Teradata queries the AMP’s cylinder index to determine the location of the first data block in the accessed partition.
+Once positioned at the first data block, all remaining partition data blocks (or subpartitions in multi-level partitioning) can be fetched into the FSG cache by scanning in a sequence with minimal disk IOs.

-It is a remarkable technical detail that Teradata internally considers all tables partitioned.
-NPPI tables are nothing other than PPI tables with precisely one partition, partition number zero, containing all table rows.
-Collecting statistics on the dummy column PARTITION would be best, even for not partitioned tables.
-The optimizer uses this to estimate the table cardinality of NPPI tables.
+Teradata considers all tables partitioned, which is a notable technical detail.
+NPPI tables are essentially PPI tables with a single partition, specifically partition number zero, that holds all table rows.
+Collecting statistics on the dummy column PARTITION is recommended, even for tables without partitions.
+This enables the optimizer to estimate the table cardinality of NPPI tables.

-While we still experience an impact on the occupied permanent disk space, this is not related to the redundant storage of columns but is caused by the overhead of storing the records in a partitioned way: PPI table rows are 2 to 8 bytes wider than the equivalent not partitioned table row.
-The extra bytes store the internal partition number of each row.
+Although the impact on the occupied permanent disk space persists, it is not due to the redundant storage of columns.
+Rather, it results from the overhead of storing records in a partitioned manner.
+PPI table rows are wider by 2 to 8 bytes compared to their non-partitioned counterparts, as they store the internal partition number of each row.

 PARTITION BY RANGE_N(